- Testing Setup

 - Appendix A - Further References

-Suddenly I landed in the hospital with respiratory problems and my doctors said no more woodworking until I cleaned up my shop.
+Instead, suddenly I landed in the hospital with respiratory problems and my doctors said no more woodworking until I cleaned up my very clean looking shop.
 With lots of research including the university where I have taught engineering for over three decades, I kept finding much of the best information on small shop dust collection came from Jim Halbert.
 By then he had long given up posting, so I did lots of digging through the various woodworking forum archives and finally contacted him directly.
-He was kind enough to share his dust collection information, design and testing articles and web pages.
+He liked the changes I made to my cyclone and had made many of those changes in his own system, plus he had another he recommended to me that increased performance significantly.
+We traded lots of emails where he shared his dust collection information, design and testing articles and web pages.

-I found myself going on from where Jim Halbert left off and focusing on fine dust collection.
+I found myself going on from where Jim Halbert left off and focusing on how to provide and measure the effectiveness of our fine dust collection efforts.
 To fix my dust collection system I carefully evaluated what was available and found it lacking.
-Rather than sit around and complain, I got busy doing the homework and research to design and build a new more efficient cyclone, a budget blower, a muffler, a filter tree for my cartridge filters, new hoods, a downdraft table, and to really work through the available ducting options.
+Rather than sit around and complain, I got busy doing the homework and research to design and build a totally new and much more efficient cyclone, a budget blower, a muffler, a filter tree for my cartridge filters, new hoods, a downdraft table, and to really work through the available ducting options.
 I chose to share my efforts on these web pages.
 Jim proved to not be gone.
 He approved and sent even more information and articles along with his permission to use, update and share his efforts to help fellow woodworkers.
 Testing is one of those key areas that he helped to refine and document.
-Thank you Jim and all of the other hundreds for your support and helping me create this resource!
+Wishing a big thank you to Jim, Rick Peters, and to all of the other hundreds who have helped me create this resource!

 After investing a few thousand dollars on my dust collection system and ducting for a large three car garage sized shop, I wanted to measure the results to know that it provided ample protection.
 It was well worth spending $75 on test equipment to measure my system's performance, find leaks, and keep my system tuned to efficiently to capture that fine, most dangerous dust.
 The following relatively easy and inexpensive tests helped me evaluate the performance of my DC system and find any leaks.